deltanet/adapt-character-text/README.md

 #adapt-character-text

-A very simple adapt core contributed text component.
+A component that displays a graphic and a speech bubble style text box.